NikithaAddala/NikithaAddala/README.md

 I believe certifications do not necessarily impart the required knowledge rather building projects does.

-I’m currently learning Data Structures using Python and GIT thorugh VSCode.
+I’m currently learning Data Structures using Python and GIT through VSCode.

 <!--- Will definitely update this space with more stuff once I gain the required skils. --->